jay7x/puppet-vaultbot/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-Path to the CA Chain of the requested / to be updated certificate (default: chain.pem).
+Path to the CA Chain of the requested / to be updated certificate.

 Default value: ``undef``